wookiehangover/wookiehangover.com/README.md

 ## Complaints

-If you don't like this or think I could do better, please let me know by opening an issue.
+If you don't like this or think I could do better, tell me what I'm doing wrong!
+Please let me know how you feel by opening an issue or creating a a pull request.
 Or tweet at me, whatever.
 Everybody needs feedback, so bring it on; I'm ready and willing to receive your cowardly disrespect with the utmost grace and humility.

 [1]: https://wookiehangover.com